-Unit economics relates to the “base unit of activity” of a given business and its profitability.
+Unit economics relates to a business's "base unit of activity" and profitability.

 What do we mean by "base unit"?

-The base unit is the smallest individual item that creates value and can help reveal how profitable a business is or how soon it will achieve profitability.
+The base unit is the smallest component that adds value and can help reveal how profitable a business is or how soon it will achieve profitability.

-Hence, the nature of a base unit will vary depending on the industry and product your company offers.
+As a result, the type of a base unit will differ based on the sector and goods your business supplies.

-- For an Internet Provider, the base unit is typically a household or a user.
+- The base unit for an Internet provider is typically a household or a user.

 Selecting the most relevant base unit is often up to you to decide which foundation unit is the most pertinent.
-Every company has its own peculiarities, and the choice of the base unit will need to fit the business model and take your needs into consideration.
+Every company has its quirks, and the choice of the base unit will need to fit the company's needs or standards as well as its business model.

-Calculating your cost and profitability metrics around the economic value of a single subscription can help you evaluate your businesses’ efficiency and, most importantly answer essential questions such as:
+Calculating your cost and profitability metrics around the economic value of a single subscription can help you assess your business's efficiency and, most importantly, answer essential questions such as: